achawathe/Banking-project-springboot/README.md

 ![img_10.png](img_10.png)

-17. You can get a user by an ID (This is using the iID returned from the user that you previously created):
+17. You can get a user by an ID (This is using the ID returned from the user that you previously created):

 ![img_15.png](img_15.png)